 Dr. Melissa Bartick, of the Cambridge Health Alliance in Boston suggests, “We shouldn’t be blaming women, because not only are they often not actively supported in attempting to breastfeed, but they are also undermined” in a number of ways.
 Bartick says her main message is that moms need more support for breastfeeding including better access to lactation counselling and scaling back in the aggressive marketing of infant formula.

 Sophie Gregoire-Trudeau, wife of Canadian Prime Minister, spoke about her choice to continue breastfeeding her two year old son in an interview with Katie Couric.
 She says, “I will continue to feed my child even if he’s two, I’m not going to stop if he wants it.
 I think it’s a beautiful bond.
 I encourage it.”
-Sophie’s no nonsense conviction lends a fresh and much needed face to countless mothers who feel less confident defending their choices.

-But perhaps the most powerful symbol of support would be a shift in society’s approval.
-If we can challenge ourselves to shift our perspectives and see a breastfeeding mother for the miracle she is we’d all be touched by the magic we’re witnessing.
-A brave mom who has been nursing round the clock, getting no sleep, enduring pain and trying to do the best she can for her new baby.
+Perhaps the most powerful symbol of support would be a correction in society’s perspective.
+Let’s see a breastfeeding mother for the miracle she is and we’ll all be touched by the magic we’re witnessing; a brave mom who has been nursing around the clock, getting no sleep, enduring pain and trying to do the best she can for her new baby.
 So, if you see a nursing mother hiding in the corner of a cafe or anxiously comforting her baby on a plane give her a sign of reassurance, a thumbs up, a knowing smile, a pat on the shoulder.

 She’s not trying to expose herself.

 She’s doing what women have done for millennia, nourishing and protecting her baby the best way she knows how.